Have you ever taken a foreigner or a tourist home with you?

 The Art-scene in Tehran

-Kimea explains us all about the committee of the government that decides on the content of art works that are being presented in public.
+She explains us all about the committee of the government that decides on the content of art works that are being presented in public.
 They will visit for example a theatre play announced for the obligatory control visit on content.
 After permission is given to show the piece in public, it is usually changed in to the more critical version of the group’s real story they want to tell.
 And that is then actually shown to the public.

 We discuss a hypothetical performance that came up in my mind and if it would be possible to show such a thing in Tehran.
 The idea was, to make a giant chador which can be worn by a group of at least 50 women and that looks like a moving sea with in the top parts the 100 wholes for the eyes that allow vision.
 Would it be possible to do this on the street?

 She says there are plenty of critical private art galleries that would have no trouble showing this kind of content within their walls where there is no control, but such a performance would only be most effective on the street.
 On the streets it would be unthinkable she says, the government would be highly offended and break up the performance.
-We discuss what sort of changes could be made and how you can use words to bring the idea to the committee in a way they’ll accept.

 She tells us about the 30 woman that were arrested 2 or 3 years ago because the stood on top of an electricity point and hung their veils on a stick and held them in front of them.